katrinleinweber/v0dro.github.io/source/_posts/2016-07-13-my-tryst-with-python.markdown

     {NULL, NULL, 0, NULL}        /* Sentinel */
 };
 ```
+Each entry in the table is an initialization for the struct of type `PyMethodDef`.
+The 3rd argument specifies what kind of a Python method this will be and what
+parameters will be passed to it when its gets called by the Python interpreter.
+Those
+are flags that can OR'd.
+In the above case `METH_VARARGS` will create an instance
+method.

 This table should be passed to the initialization function of the module whenever
 it gets called.